codebar/tutorials/js/lesson4/tutorial.md

 `XMLHttpRequest` is the object we use in JavaScript to perform an HTTP or API request.
 Although it has `XML` in the name (XML is a data format), it can be used for other formats such as JSON, which is what we're using here.

-We create an `XMLHttpRequest` object and then call the `open` method, passing three arguments:
+We create an `XMLHttpRequest` object and then call the `open` method, passing three arguments to the GitHub API.

-1. the verb - in this case, GET
+1. the `verb` - in this case, `"GET"`
-2. the url - in this case the url eg https://api.github.com/users/codebar
+2. the `url` - in this case the url eg https://api.github.com/users/codebar
 3. whether or not to run this request synchronously or asynchronously.

 In this case, we'll specify synchronously by passing `false`.
 This means the browser will wait for the call to the GitHub API to finish before continuing.
 We'll get into asynchronous requests later on.